 It is important to recognise that the evidencing of giftedness is part of a developmental process and different characteristics will be exhibited at different times and in different contexts.

 “The view of giftedness as developing potential, rather than fixed ability, has significant implications for parents and educators.
 From this position, who is and who is not gifted is not of major consequence and ascribing the label “gifted” to a dedicated group (and non-gifted to the others) becomes less of an issue.
 The focus is more of providing maximum opportunities for gifted behaviours to emerge, as well as an appropriate environment for expertise to develop” (Moltzen, 2011, pp. 69–70).

 The following sections provide a starting point to support educators in developing a set of characteristics to guide identification and subsequent provision.
 These should not be viewed as definitive lists and educators are advised to take a flexible approach in using these to guide identification.
 No one learner will evidence all the behaviours or dispositions tabled below.
-Nor do gifted and talented learners comprise a homogenous group and even within domains of exceptional ability, such as creativity, academic ability and culturally specific talent, quite different profiles of characteristics may be evident.
+Nor do gifted learners comprise a homogenous group and even within domains of exceptional ability, such as creativity, academic ability and culturally specific talent, quite different profiles of characteristics may be evident.
 This is even more noticeable across categories of ability.